Frequently asked questions

 Archive refers to images that have already been captured and stored in historical databases.
 These images can be used for monitoring purposes or for comparing past images or data sets.
 Fresh capture, on the other hand, involves programming a satellite to capture a specific area of interest (AOI).
 This can be more expensive than using archive imagery, as it requires the satellite to be programmed to capture over the specific AOI.
 The choice between using archive imagery or fresh capture depends on whether you need a historical view of your area or you need to capture your area at a future date.

-The cost of satellite imagery depends on factors such as the size of your area of interest (AOI), the spatial resolution you require (15cm, 30cm, 40cm, 50cm, 100cm, etc.), and the specific service you require, which may involve different satellites.
+The cost of satellite imagery depends on factors such as the size of your area of interest (AOI), the spatial resolution you require (15cm HD, 30cm, 40cm, 50cm, 100cm, etc.), and the specific service you require, which may involve different satellites.
 In addition, whether you need fresh capture or archive data can also affect the price, as archive imagery is typically less expensive.
 To receive a quote, fill out our request a quote form, and our team will provide an estimated cost and suggest the best solutions to meet your project needs.
 After approving the options, a formal quote will be provided.

 Geoimage provides a wide range of satellite imagery and geospatial services for clients in Australia and worldwide.
 We partner with leading satellite vendors such as Maxar and Airbus to offer comprehensive services including DEMs (Digital Elevation Models), SWIR (Spectral Analysis), InSAR, image processing/data analytics, and monitoring.
 We also offer web-hosted dashboards and specialised software to extract and analyse data from satellite imagery.
 Additionally, we can provide custom solutions for various use cases and can deliver both archived and fresh satellite imagery tailored to meet specific requirements.